ms1835/IIITG-Sports-Board/README.md

 - It provides an overview of different indoor and outdoor sports.
 - Insight of events organised at IIITG and also events at which IIITG participated.
 - Photos of the events and sports organised.
+- Details of present student and faculty coordinators.

 ## Installation
 Make sure you have Node.js and npm installed